Ratlam State: Jagirdars

 The jagirdars of the state were styled as Thakur, or, if they were descendants of a former ruler, as Maharaj.
 They held their jagirs from the State on service tenure.
 They were required to assist their ruler by providing a designated quota of armed men and performing other specified services.
 They all paid tribute, called tanka, to the ruler.
-There were 30 in total, divided into several classes, with the Thakur of Pancher being a first-class noble of Ratlam.
+There were 30 in total, divided into several classes.

+The following were the First Class Jagirdars of Ratlam.